toamitkumar/blog-post/content/post/2022-01-02-building-engineering-financial-services.md

 ---
 showonlyimage: true
-title:      "Building an Engineering setup for a Financial Service Instituition"
+title:      "Building an Engineering setup for a Financial Service Institution"
 subtitle:   "A series of 5 posts describing the journey to build Product & Engineering for Financial Services"
 excerpt: ""
 description: ""